-How to find a product your buyers will love
+How to find a product your buyers will love in 2021

 Every sponsor starts off with the greatest of intentions.
 Your group needs money so you search the internet for companies that carry the product you’re interested in selling.
 Students seem ready to go out and make sales and your gut tells you people will buy.